iProville/the_resource_vault/README.md

 We acknowledge the contributions of various authors and sources that have inspired and informed the development of these LaTeX codes.

 Contact
-If you have any questions, comments, or suggestions, please don't hesitate to contact us midelawal2006@gmail.com Iproville247@gamil.com
+If you have any questions, comments, or suggestions, please don't hesitate to contact us midelawal2006@gmail.com and Iproville247@gamil.com